 The situation: Your child doesn’t feel comfortable reading aloud, but doesn’t know how to tell the teacher.

-Your child can say to you: “I need some help figuring out what to tell the teacher when she calls on me.”
+Your child can say to you: “I need some help figuring out what to tell the teacher when I’m called on.”

-Your child can say to the teacher later: “Can we choose the section you want me to read out loud before next reading time?
+Your child can say to the teacher later: “Can we choose the section I’m going to read out loud before next reading time?
 I can practice it and be prepared.”

 3. “Is there an audiobook?”